nayms/web3-poc/wormhole/README.md

 ## Dev guide

+The way Wormhole cross-chain messaging works is as follows:

+1. Make call to Wormhole core contract on chain A.
+2. The core contract will emit a `LogMessagePublished` event that will get picked up Wormhole [guardians](https://wormhole.com/docs/learn/infrastructure/guardians/).
+3. Guardians will sign a [VAA](https://wormhole.com/docs/learn/infrastructure/vaas/).
+    * This VAA contains the message payload originally submitted as well as an attestation.
+4. This VAA needs to be submitted to the Wormhole core contracts on the destination chain, which will verify that the Guardians signed it.
+5. If everything looks good the cross-chain message will be considered succesful.

+There are [3 options for propagating the VAA](https://wormhole.com/docs/learn/infrastructure/relayer/) to destination chain (step 4):

+1. Use the [Wormhole Relay network](https://wormhole.com/docs/build/contract-integrations/wormhole-relayers/) (only work on EVM chains for now), which results in a fully automated end-to-end process.
+2. Use custom off-chain solution (e.g including a [Spy](https://wormhole.com/docs/learn/infrastructure/spy/)) that listens for VAAs and then can batch submit, multicast to chains, etc.
+3. Manually fetch the VAA from the Wormhole Scan API and then submit it on the destination chain as a tx.

+Note that the Wormhole token/NFT bridging functionality and other such features build on to of the core messaging primitive outlined above. **For our purposes, it's easier to work with the core contracts because they are present on all supported blockchains, whereas the higher level features are currently only supported on certin chains.**

 ### Testnet transfer: Arbitrum Sepolia -> Base Sepolia

 We will be transferring from `Arbitrum Sepolia` to `Base Sepolia`.
 To do this we will deploy the [same contract](./evm/Main.sol) to both chains.
-The way it works is that we first make a call on Arbitrum, which triggers the Wormhole Guardian's to sign an attestation to produce a [VAA](https://wormhole.com/docs/learn/infrastructure/vaas/).
-We then fetch this VAA using the [Wormhole Scan APi](https://docs.wormholescan.io/) and then manually submit it as a transaction on Base chain.
+We manually fetch the VAA and push it to the destination chain.

 First ensure that the test wallet has enough test ETH in it on both chains (needed to deploy contracts and make calls):
   * Seed: `inch deny wing welcome pumpkin mask snack common avocado vicious recycle horror`